GeneralBots/BotBook/book/chapter-01-run-and-talk.md

 3- The .gtheme extension is responsible for the GeneralBots designer using css and PS technologies.
 A theme is composed of some CSS files and images.

-4- .gbDialog is extension responsible for GeneralBots communication with the end user.
+4- The .gbDialog is extension responsible for GeneralBots communication with the end user.
 Dialogues are bot services to users.
 .gbkb is package for execution of various types of media.

-5- the .gbot extension refers to the generalBots service product.
+5- The .gbot extension refers to the generalBots service product.

-6- the .gbai is architecture construction of the GeneralBots application.
+6- The .gbai is architecture construction of the GeneralBots application.

 ### The Bot Factory